Asteroid (film): Plot

-The United States military attempts to destroy Eros using special lasers mounted on three jet fighter aircraft, but one of the lasers is damaged when the jet carrying it takes off through a hurricane.
+The U.S. military attempts to destroy Eros using special lasers mounted on three jet fighter aircraft, but one of the lasers is damaged when the jet carrying it takes off through a hurricane.
 After making some last-minute adjustments, the lasers on the other two aircraft are used to seemingly destroy Eros.
-It is discovered that the mission was only partially successful.
-Instead of destroying the asteroid, the lasers broke it into many small yet deadly pieces.

-The largest piece and several smaller fragments of Eros hit Dallas, Texas, where Lily's son and father are.
-The city is devastated by the impacts.
-Lily desperately searches the city for her father and son, who survive the blast and aftershocks.
-Her father ends up trapped and hurt in the ruins of the hospital where he worked, while her son Elliot wanders off trying to find help.
-Meanwhile, Adam is shot and killed by a refugee while addressing an evacuation camp.
-After a search, Lily locates her father and with the help of nearby firemen, rescues him, but goes on to try to rescue Elliot.
-After searching the ruined city, she finally locates Elliot in a large impact crater.
-Jack arrives to help in a helicopter and rescues Elliot.
-The four return to base where they watch the comet pass by Earth, and are relieved it won't return to cause trouble for another 4,000 years.
+However, it is discovered that the mission was only partially successful: instead of destroying the asteroid, the lasers broke it into many small yet deadly pieces.
+The largest fragments of Eros hit Dallas, where Lily's son and father are; they survive the blast and aftershocks Lily searches the devastated city for them.
+Lily's father ends up trapped in the ruins of the hospital where he worked, while her son wanders off looking for help.
+Meanwhile, Adam is killed by a refugee while addressing an evacuation camp.
+Lily locates her father and with the help of nearby firemen, rescues him, but goes on to try to rescue her son.
+She finally locates the boy in a large impact crater.
+Jack arrives to help in a helicopter and rescues him.
+The four return to base where they watch the comet pass by Earth, relieved it won't return to cause trouble for another 4,000 years.